giofiocco/simpleC/README.md

 - SHL: `<<`
 - SHR: `>>`
 - BREAK: `break`
+- DEFINE: `#define`

 ## Comments

 Single-line comments: `//` (till the end of line)

 Multi-line comments: `/* ... */`

+## Macros

+It's DEFINE SYM followed by a list of tokens until the newline.
+When the same SYM is used it is substituted by the list of tokens

 # Grammar